kristiyanto/containercon-2015-demo/README.md

 _Note: each of the VMs are assigned 1 CPU core and 1 GB memory, so you should have (at a minimum) 2 CPUs and 4 GB memory to run the full demo.
-Alternately, you may use Vagrant to bring up just the `mesos-master` machine, and then one or more `mesos-slave-N` machines._
+Alternately, you may have Vagrant bring up just the `mesos-master` machine, and then one or more `mesos-slave-N` machines._

 Mesos will now be available at <http://192.168.248.10:5050> and Chronos will